-1 Use an iPod audio control cable (not supplied) to connect your iPod to the iPod jack on the rear of the receiver.
+1 Use the supplied iPod audio control cable to connect your iPod to the iPod jack on the rear of the receiver.

-Make sure to switch off the receiver before making this connection.
+Make sure to switch off the receiver before making this connection

 2 Use the iPod input source button to switch the receiver to the iPod.